-- White onion – A medium one is what we call for!
+- White onion - A medium onion is what we call for!

 - Garlic - I love garlic, but if you aren't a fan you can always cut down on the amount used.

-- Tortellini – The star of our show friends!
+- Tortellini - The star of our show friends!
 I use cheese filled for this soup and purchase it in the refrigerated section at the grocery store, but go with your favorite!

-- Chicken – There are many nights I don’t even use chicken in this soup (see variations at the bottom of this post), but when I do it is most definitely precooked from the grocery store.
+- Chicken - There are many nights I don't even use chicken in this soup (see variations at the bottom of this post), but when I do it is most definitely precooked from the grocery store.
 That is what makes this soup so quick to make!

 - Spinach - I use baby spinach for this recipe and love how beautifully it wilts in.

-- Heavy Cream – The cream adds the final touch to this soup.
+- Heavy Cream - The cream adds the final touch to this soup.
 You can substitute with milk if needed, but I highly recommend heavy cream for the best creamy soup!

 - Italian Seasoning - Any will do!
 I have been using Herbes De Provence from Trader Joes the most lately.